Festival of Conversations Performances and Ideas

 Danish Sheikh - A performed reading and conversation around Love and Reparation, a theatrical response to the decades-long litigation battle to decriminalize queer intimacy in India.

 Tuesday 17 August 2021

 Festival Skills Circle

-In this event, we will be talking about doing fieldwork, and joined by special guests, Dr Debolina Dutta and Dr Amanda Gilbertson.
-We will convene this jointly with Dr Ben Golder and the UNSW Critique Network.
+This event talked about doing fieldwork, and were joined by special guests, Dr Debolina Dutta and Dr Amanda Gilbertson.
+This session was jointly convened with Dr Ben Golder and the UNSW Critique Network.